Karplus-Lab-OSU/pgd/docs/source/docker.rst

 The `-e` option passes an environment variable to the image.
 In this example we set a series of necessary environment variables to a simple default.
-The `--name` option gives this new container a name so it is easier to remember and refer to using the docker command.
+The `--name` option gives this new container a name so it is easier to remember and reference when using the docker command.

 ::